routeflow/AtomaticConfigurationRouteFlow/README.md

 Automatic Conﬁguration of Routing Control Platforms (RouteFlow) in OpenFlow Networks
 ==============================

 This software automatically generates the virtual environment proposed for RouteFlow.
 The software is a modified version of RouteFlow (https://github.com/CPqD/RouteFlow/).
 This code is contributed by iMinds - Ghent University.
+The code is written in the part of work performed in the CityFlow project (www.cityflow.eu).
 For any question or bug, please report at Sachin.Sharma@intec.ugent.be.

 Papers for Reference
 ================================